 - All project team decisions are final.
 Only on rare occasions, and with the consent of the program chair, will a student be permitted to leave a project team.

-- The MP Application Form will close promptly at 11:59pm ET on Friday August 20.
-You will not be able be able to submit once it’s closed.
+- The project application will close promptly at 11:59 pm ET, Friday, August 25th.
+You will not be able to access the application once it’s closed.